Bring Me Down (Miranda Lambert song)

-"Bring Me Down" is a song co-written and recorded by American country music artist Miranda Lambert.
-It was released in April 2005 as the second single from the album Kerosene.
-The song reached #32 on the Billboard Hot Country Songs chart.
-The song was written by Lambert and Travis Howard.
+"Bring Me Down" is a song recorded by American country music artist Miranda Lambert.
+It was released on April 16, 2005, as the second single from her debut album, Kerosene.
+The song reached a peak of number 32 on the Billboard Hot Country Songs chart.

+Content

+Lambert co-wrote the song with Travis Howard, and it was produced by Frank Liddell and Mike Wrucke.

 Music video

 A music video was released for the song, directed by Kristin Barlowe.